17 Fun Things to See & Do For First-Time Visitors to New York City

 Bryant Park

-Located along 42nd Street just blocks from Times Square, Bryant Park is a great spot for families as it has lots of open space to frolic, play, or picnic.
+Located along 42nd Street, mere blocks from Times Square, Bryant Park is a great spot for families.
+When we first visited the park, we saw that it had plenty of open space to frolic, play, or picnic.
 Your little ones will love to swing, crawl, and slide the day away at the Funkytown Playground.

-You’ll find something interesting going on every day at Bryant Park: From a juggler’s meet-up to dance classes and live performances, you can join in or sit back and watch.
+There seemed to be something interesting going on every day when we walked through Bryant Park: From a juggler’s meet-up to dance classes and live performances.
+Join in or sit back and watch!

 The shops around the outskirts of Bryant Park sell hand-crafted jewelry, New York-themed souvenirs, and artwork.
-If you’re looking for a bite, the Bryant Park Cafe is known for its phenomenal food and a fantastic happy hour.
+If you’re looking for a bite, we recommend the Bryant Park Cafe (1065 6th Ave #2400), known for its phenomenal food and a fantastic happy hour.
+Grab BBQ pork sliders finished off with carrot cake or a sorbet to cool down.

 Top of the Rock

-One of the best spots for a breathtaking NYC view is Top of the Rock in Manhattan’s Rockefeller Center.
-The building’s Art Deco style is a reminder of its inception during the Great Depression.
-It’s the perfect atmosphere to immerse yourself in NYC history before you take in the views of the city as it is today.
+One of the best spots we’ve found for a breathtaking NYC view is Top of the Rock in Manhattan’s Rockefeller Center.
+The building’s Art Deco style reminds visitors of its inception during the Great Depression.
+We think it’s the perfect atmosphere to immerse yourself in NYC history before taking in views of the city as it is today.

 Top of the Rock

 The 67th and 69th floors are sprinkled with art and exhibits.
-You’ll be mesmerized as you walk along the Radiance Wall, full of dazzling crystal clusters and asymmetrical blown-glass panels.
+We were mesmerized while walking along the Radiance Wall, full of dazzling crystal clusters and asymmetrical blown-glass panels.

 In the Beam Walk exhibit, you’ll have a chance to recreate the famous photo of workers perched on a beam above the city.
-Then, from the 70th-floor observation deck, you’ll have an unobstructed, breathtaking 360-degree view of the city.
+Then, climb over to the 70th-floor observation deck for an unobstructed, breathtaking 360-degree view of the city

-PRO TIP: Visit the Top of the Rock an hour before sunset to see the brilliant daylight views of the city transform into sparkling city lights by night!
+PRO TIP: We recommend visiting the Top of the Rock an hour before sunset to see the brilliant daylight views of the city transform into sparkling city lights by night!

 One World Observatory

 The One World Trade Center is famous for being the tallest building in the United States and for the attractions found throughout its many floors.
-One of which is the One World Observatory, the perfect place for viewing the New York City skyline.
+One of them is the One World Observatory.
+After spending time gawking at the city from above in several spots, we think this might be the perfect place to view the New York City skyline!

 One World Observatory

-Spanning the 100th and 102nd floors of the One World Trade Center, the One World Observatory includes jaw-dropping views, gourmet dining, and entertainment.
+Spanning the 100th and 102nd floors of the One World Trade Center, the One World Observatory delivers jaw-dropping views, gourmet dining, and entertainment.

-For a one-of-a-kind dining experience above the city that never sleeps, make reservations at the One World Observatory’s restaurant.
-Have a toast to New York City as you dine 102 floors up above the city.
+PRO TIP: For a one-of-a-kind dining experience above the city that never sleeps, make reservations at the One World Observatory’s restaurant, One Dine.
+Have a toast to New York City as you dine 101 floors up above the city.
 This meal will surely be unforgettable!

 Statue of Liberty

 She’s tall, green, and symbolizes freedom: Any guesses?
 If you guessed the Statue of Liberty, you’re correct!
-As one of the most famous landmarks in the world, visiting this historic statue on Liberty Island is a must for any New York City itinerary.
+As one of the most famous landmarks in the world, visiting this historic statue on Liberty Island is a must for any New York City itinerary—even if a tad cliche!

 Statue of Liberty

 Soak in the history of Liberty Island and Lady Liberty herself at the Statue of Liberty Museum.
-You’ll find interactive exhibits like a virtual simulator that brings you through the inside of the statue, memorabilia, and the original torch.
+When we visited the museum, we enjoyed browsing interactive exhibits like the virtual simulator that brings visitors through the inside of the statue, memorabilia, and the original torch.

 The Metropolitan Museum of Art

 New York City is a major hub of international art and culture.
-The Metropolitan Museum of Art is a perfect example of this.
-Its permanent collection alone features two million pieces and the rotating exhibits include millions more.
-Whether you’re a seasoned art critic or someone who just enjoys appreciating interesting, historical, or beautiful masterpieces, the MET has a style of art to suit anyone.
+The Metropolitan Museum of Art is a perfect example.
+Its permanent collection alone features two million pieces, and the rotating exhibits include millions more.
+Whether you’re a seasoned art critic or someone who just enjoys appreciating interesting, historical, or beautiful masterpieces (like us), the MET has a style of art to suit anyone.

 The Metropolitan Museum of Art

-Weaving through the pristine halls and many exhibits, you’ll find art from different times and places through world history.
+Weaving through the pristine halls and many exhibits of the Metropolitan Museum of Art, we discovered art from different times and places throughout world history.
 Admire the astonishingly well-preserved Emperor’s Twelve Symbol Festival Robes from China.
-Gaze upon the bronze statue of Eros Sleeping from 3rd century BC Greece.
+Gaze upon the bronze statue of Eros Sleeping from the 3rd century BC Greece.
 Appreciate the Native American Yup’ik mask from 1900.

 RELATED: Best Time of Year to Travel to NYC